 It’s also worth mentioning that even the apps that are branded by a specific memory card manufacturer aren’t limited to working with only cards made by that manufacturer.
 Any of this software will work on any memory card from any manufacturer.

 Disk Drill, by CleverFiles, is a full-featured data recovery app that can recover photos and videos along with just about any other kind of file format.
+So it’s a handy app to have available in other situations, not just this one.

 It gives you a lot of control over specifically what kind of files you want to look for.
 There are also some related features: for example, it has built-in S.M.A.R.T. monitoring that can alert you to potential problems brewing with your storage devices, and it has a duplicate file finder to help you free up storage space taken up by redundant duplicate versions of the same file.